 University of South Carolina, Summer REU Program: Marine Biogeochemistry - From Salt Marshes to the Deep Ocean

 Thank you for your interest!
-The University of South Carolina is excited to host the inaugural class of our Summer NSF-REU Marine Science program in 2013.
+The University of South Carolina is excited to host our second class of the Summer NSF-REU Marine Science program for 2014.
 The overarching theme of our program is Marine Biogeochemistry - from Salt Marshes to the Deep Ocean.
-This is a NEW Program!
-For more information, please see our Program Website.
+To check out the program and submit an application, please see our Program Website.

 What is "Biogeochemistry"?